 Prayagraj: CBI raids Atiq Ahmed's residence amid tight security

-Prayagraj (Uttar Pradesh) [India], July 17 (ANI): The Central Bureau of Investigation (CBI) on Wednesday conducted a search at the premises of jailed Uttar Pradesh leader and former Samajwadi Party MP Atiq Ahmed here.
+Prayagraj (Uttar Pradesh) [India], July 17 (ANI): The Central Bureau of Investigation (CBI) on Wednesday began a search at the residence of jailed Uttar Pradesh leader and former Samajwadi Party MP Atiq Ahmed here.